John Hemings: Career

 On April 16, 1826, an ailing Thomas Jefferson prepared his will.
-In it, he stipulated that John Hemmings would be freed as of a year after his death, given all the tools of his trade, and gifted a life estate in a house and an acre of land, provided that he stayed close to his wife Priscilla and his likely next place of employment, the new University of Virginia.
+In it, he stipulated that John Hemmings would be freed as of a year after his death, given all the tools of his trade, and gifted a life estate in a house and an acre of land, provided that he stayed close to his wife, Priscilla.
+His likely next place of employment was the new University of Virginia.
 Hemmings was one of five members of the Hemings family freed in Jefferson's will.
-Hemmings was also given the service of his two nephews and apprentices Madison and Eston Hemings until they turned twenty-one; as Madison was already of age when Jefferson penned his will, he was freed immediately upon Jefferson's death.
+Hemmings was also given the service of his two nephews and apprentices, Madison and Eston Hemings, until they turned twenty-one; as Madison was already of age when Jefferson penned his will, he was freed immediately upon Jefferson's death.

 Thomas Jefferson died on July 4, 1826.
 He was buried in a coffin that John Hemmings spent days, if not weeks, fashioning from wood he saved in the joinery for this purpose.
-Jefferson's death made John Hemmings a free man at fifty-one years old.
+Jefferson's death made John Hemmings a free man at fifty-one.

-Hemmings continued to live and work for wages at Monticello after Jefferson's death in 1826, until about 1831, when the house was sold.
-Jefferson's daughter Martha Randolph lived in the house until this time.
-In 1830, Hemmings lost his wife Priscilla, and he started drinking heavily and stopped working.
+Hemmings continued to live and work for wages at Monticello after Jefferson died in 1826, until about 1831 when the house was sold.
+Jefferson's daughter, Martha Randolph, lived in the house until this time.
+In 1830, Hemmings lost his wife, Priscilla, and he started drinking heavily and stopped working.
 The loss of his family and his craft caused him to sink into a depression.
-Although it was a stipulation of his freedom that he continue to live near the University of Virginia, it does not appear that Hemmings ever worked there.
+Although it was a stipulation of his freedom to continue living near the University of Virginia, it does not appear that Hemmings ever worked there.
 Little is known of Hemmings's whereabouts after 1831.
 The last trace of his existence is a court record of Hemmings registering with the county court on September 16, 1831, as all freedmen were required to do.
 This court registration gives the only surviving description of John Hemmings; according to the court records, he was just over five feet five inches tall, of a light complexion, and had a small scar on his right wrist.
 John Hemmings died in 1833.